 - In the original version, the captain of the ship on which the coffins containing Tintin, Snowy and Professor Sarcophagus are loaded is never seen.
 [AD]

 - In the original version, Rastapopoulos sends Tintin to the dhow in order to investigate it.
 In the colour version, the captain is waiting for Tintin to return to his sailboat.
 [AD]

-- In the original version, Tintin arrives at Mecca, the holy city of the Moslem nation.
+- In the original version, Tintin arrives at Mecca.
 In the colour version, he simply arrives at an Arabian town.
 [AD]

 - Several scenes are lengthened in the colour version, including the sequence in which the coffins are loaded onto the ship.
 It is in this version that Allan appears as the captain.
 [AD]